Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Simulate Covariance Matrix

 \section{Simulate Covariance Matrix}

-\citet{2020ApJ...898...82M} calculated the $15 \times 15$ covariance matrix associated with the systematic error using Equation (\ref{eq:data4}).
-However, the full covariance matrix for the 33 $H(z)$ CC data points listed in Table \ref{tab:cc_data} remains unknown, making its impact on the constrained value of $\mathrm{H}_0$ using the CC dataset unclear.
-In this subsection, we simulate the full covariance matrix based on the $15 \times 15$ covariance matrix using the FCNN.
+\citet{2020ApJ...898...82M} calculated the $15 \times 15$ covariance matrix associated with the systematic error using Equation~(\ref{eq:data4}).
+However, the full covariance matrix for the 33 $H(z)$ CC data points listed in Table~\ref{tab:cc_data} remains unknown, making its impact on the constrained value of $\mathrm{H}_0$ using the CC dataset unclear.
+In Section \ref{subsec:PD-CovNet}, we simulate the full covariance matrix from the published $15\times15$ covariance matrix using the PD-CovNet.
+Section \ref{subsec:GP baseline} describes a GP baseline trained on the same published covariance matrix.
+We then compare the simulated $33 \times 33$ covariance matrices from both methods and report the results in Section \ref{subsec:Five-fold cross-validation}.

-Artificial Neural Networks (ANNs) were initially developed to simulate the processes of the human brain, enabling them to learn and adapt autonomously by adjusting the weights of connections between neurons based on training data.
-The concept of ANNs was first introduced by \cite{1943Bulletin.....5M}, who proposed a mathematical model of a neuron as the foundation for computational learning systems.
-Unlike traditional methods that depend on predefined mathematical models or handcrafted features, ANNs leverage data-driven learning to identify complex patterns and nonlinear relationships.
-This capability has driven significant advancements in fields such as image recognition, natural language processing, and predictive modeling.